pygame/pygame/docs/reST/ref/display.rst

    requests for a display type.
 The actual created display will be the best possible match supported by the system.

+   Note that calling this function implicitly initializes ``pygame.display``, if it was not initialized before.

    The size argument is a pair of numbers representing the width and height.
 The flags argument is a collection of additional options.
 The depth argument represents the number of bits to use for color.